on this page

 - using your Child Support online account through myGov

-Or, you can complete the income declaration form and submit it:
+Or, you can complete the income declaration form and submit it either by:

 If you have income from Norfolk Island